Olshansk/postgres_for_everything/README.md

 - [StatsMgr](https://codeberg.org/Data-Bene/StatsMgr): Efficient and organized management of statistics across WAL, SLRU, checkpointing, & more.
 Currently supports dynamic initialization, shared memory utilization, and SQL interfaces.
 - [pgMonitor](https://github.com/CrunchyData/pgmonitor): A monitoring solution that visualizes metrics using Prometheus, Grafana, SQL Exporter, and the pgMonitor extension.

+## Testing

+- [regresql](https://github.com/regresql/regresql): A tool implement a regression testing facility for SQL queries with support for the PostgreSQL database system.

 ## Scaling & Storage